 - Ceftriaxone – another antibiotic, Ceftriaxone has been shown to reduce neuronal hyperexcitability, regulate glutamate transport in the prefrontal cortex, reduce ischemic brain injury and reduce neuropathic pain in rodents.

 - Dextromethorphan – Mostly used as the active ingredient in cough-suppressant formulations, dextromethorphan has also shown in animal models to protect neurons from glutamate excitotoxicity, hypoxia, and ischemia, and inhibits microglial activation.
 As with LDN, low doses were more effective and higher doses were not effective in reducing neuroinflammation in one study using a mouse model.
 Five to ten studies have examined dextromethorphan’s effects on central nervous system activation.
+Check out the results of a small fibromyalgia dextromethorphan study.

 - Propentofylline – many studies have assessed the effects of propentofylline, a xanthine derivative, which is also being examined for its effectiveness in Alzheimer’s and ischemic stroke.
 A recent study found propentofylline blocked allodynia in a mouse model